karuboniru/protoninlxr/README.md

 - USE
   - `./stack disappear_mode` to see track length histogram stacked by the way it disappears.
   - `./stack stop_mode` to see track length histogram stacked by the way it stops.
-  - `./read` to see the length distribution of length of ionizing stopped particle
+  - `./read` to see the length distribution of length of ionizing stopped particle.
+  - `./stepstackmode` to see stak by every step
+  - `./dedxvrange` to see dedx to range plot(BUGGY)

 # Information
 physics process recording now supports proton, charged pions.